insanitywholesale/inherently.xyz/content/blog/essay-response-to-anti-freedom-post.md

 > The Free Software coterie is fond of insisting that words mean what they say they mean, and that is a profound misunderstanding of the nature of language.
 > Such linguistic naïveté is not an asset in pursuing political goals.

+This entire thing boils down to linguisting prescriptivism with an appeal to authority thrown in.
+Words can have different meanings and application in different contexts, get over it.

 > With all that said, the intent of the adherents to the term Free Software is to seek to promote certain freedoms for the users of software, by depriving the creators of software (at least in the United States) of the rights afforded them by Congress under Article I, Section VIII, Clause VIII.
 > Many programmers are under the impression that “software freedom” is meant to increase the freedoms of software producers.
 > Nothing could be further from the truth.

+Yes, free software has always been user-centric.
+This is unsurprising, one of the intended side-effects is giving more people more power over the technology they use.

 > The GNU manifesto and Free Software Foundation take great pains to explain that their intent is to increase the freedom of computer users — at the expense, of course, of software producers.
 > “The Software” is a metonym for software users.
 > The difficulty is that the freedoms that the Free Software Foundation insists on giving software users are freedoms that most software users do not want, and the freedoms that they wish to restrict for software producers are freedoms that most software producers would rather retain.
 > The so-called Free Software coterie might make more headway if it took the trouble to find out what freedoms “the software” (a/k/a software users — see how awkward this metonymy is) actually wanted.

+And here we get the real argument.
+The central anti-freedom sentiment expressed in full.
+Let's break this down.
+In a traditional model of proprietary software the entity that develops it and distributes it holds all the power while the user has basically none.
+With Free/Libre software this imbalance shifts a lot.
+The users get to influence the systems they use while the developer stops being the singular authority that can have total control of the software to the detriment of the users.
+As for the "freedoms most users don't want", I wonder if the author thinks people shouldn't have to become politicians because most people don't want to.
+Just a thought.

 > Instead they invest most of their energy trying to convince “the software” of which freedoms they ought to want.
 > In that vein, the intent of the programmer who selects the license makes it “free software” or not — the intent of the user is not considered.
 > If a user uses software with political intent, but it is not licensed in a way that the Free Software Foundation approves of, can “the software (meaning the user)” be exercising freedom?

+If the FSF doesn't approve of a license or recommends a different one over it, there is a good chance that the license in question doesn't guarantee or respect the user's freedoms.
+In the case where it does and they don't recommend it but the license does respect and guarantee user freedom, the answer is yes, the user is using free software.
+This hangup with the FSF is coming off as really weird at this point.

 > Prior to 1983, (two years before the Free Software Foundation was founded), all computers sold by IBM (which in those days meant pretty much “all computers”) came with the source code to the operating system.
 > Like Linux (although you usually have to download the source code separately nowadays).